 The large-scale evolution of a composite SNR depends on the mechanical energy of the explosion, the density of the ambient medium, the mass of the supernova ejecta, and the spin-down power of the pulsar.
-Additional parameters of considerable importance are the braking index and spin-down timescale of the pulsar, along with the fraction of the spin-down power that appears as magnetic flux.
+Additional parameters of considerable importance are the braking index and spin-down timescale of the pulsar, along with the fraction of the spin-down power that appears as magnetic flux

 Figure 9 shows an illustrative model for the evolution of MSH 11-62 using parameters for a scenario described in Section 5.3.
 For these parameters, the forward shock (FS) of the SNR (blue curve) reaches the observed radius of MSH 11-62 at an age of ~ 1.2 kyr.
-By this time, the RS has begun to approach the PWN, as indicated by the subsequent compression of the PWN radius (red curve).
+By this time, the reverse shock has begun to approach the PWN, as indicated by the subsequent compression of the PWN radius (red curve).
 This is consistent with the somewhat distorted morphology of MSH 11-62, which appears to indicate that the RS has propagated most rapidly along the NW/SE direction.
 In addition, Figure 9 shows that the magnetic field in the PWN has declined to a value of $\sim 6\mu G$.

 The broadband emission observed from MSH 11-62 places considerable constraints on the underlying properties of the composite system.
 Of particular importance is our understanding of the observed γ -ray emission, which could originate from the pulsar, the PWN, or the SNR itself.
 Here we consider models for each scenario.
+In these model investigations, we have varied input parameters to investigate the broad effects they have on the broadband spectrum, and have then fine-tuned parameters to provide reasonable agreement with the data.
+The resulting models are not statistical fits to the observed emission, and were not optimized by a likelihood analysis over the large parameter space.